pbrogan12/chem/Chapter-6.md

 ### Why sample with replacement?
 ---

-1. When selecting a relatively small sample from a large population, it makes no significant differnece whether we sample with replacement or without replacement.
+1. When selecting a relatively small sample from a large population, it makes no significant difference whether we sample with replacement or without replacement.

-2. Sampling with replacement results in independent events that are unaffected by previous outcomes, and independent events are easier to analyze and result in simplier calculations and formulas.
+2. Sampling with replacement results in independent events that are unaffected by previous outcomes, and independent events are easier to analyze and result in simpler calculations and formulas.

 ---

-> **Cauction** Many methods of statistics require a simple random sample.
+> **Caution** Many methods of statistics require a simple random sample.
 Some samples, such as voluntary response samples or convenience samples, could easily result in a very wrong results.

 ---